edison-fw/edison-wiki/vanilla.md

 have managed to boot the [Edison](https://edison.internet-share.com/wiki/Edison) using the latest vanilla Linux kernel without using any of the patches.

-I decided to try to replicate Andy\'s effort in order to gain more knowledge of the inner workings of the [Edison](https://edison.internet-share.com/wiki/Edison) and to have a platform/framework to port remaining drivers.
+I decided to try to replicate Andy's effort in order to gain more knowledge of the inner workings of the [Edison](https://edison.internet-share.com/wiki/Edison) and to have a platform/framework to port remaining drivers.